5 New WeChat Features That Will Surprise You in 2017

 Many have speculated that as useful as mini-programs have been for many companies, they are still difficult to access and very limited in their functionality.
 They have been getting more powerful since their initial inception, but many feel they are more trouble than they are worth.

 The cost of designing a WeChat mini-program and the difficulty in getting it in the hands of customers has driven away many small and medium businesses.
 Small and medium businesses would certainly benefit from an overhaul of the mini-program function.
-With WeChat’s pivot towards catering to small and medium businesses through its newy offered localized advertising, many feel that Tencent might make mini-programs more accessible as well.
+With WeChat’s pivot towards catering to small and medium businesses through its newly offered localized advertising, many feel that Tencent might make mini-programs more accessible as well.

 WeChat’s growth shows no sign of stopping and we can expect to see them add more features to continuously improve the user experience.
-WeChat has begun considering the needs of smaller scale businesses more with their recent updates and hope to see more feature additions to benefit this group in the future.
+WeChat has begun considering the needs of smaller scale businesses more with their recent updates and hopes to see more feature additions to benefit this group in the future.

 Reference – Existing WeChat Features: